 It’s easy to think that if you grab a scone, it doesn’t matter which you go with.
-But as you can see here, that is not true at all.
+But as you can see here, it can make quite a difference.

-If you go with the Cranberry Orange Scone (a seasonal item at the time of writing this), you’re looking at a delicious treat for 310 calories.
+If you go with the Pumpkin Scone (a seasonal item at the time of writing this), you’re looking at a delicious treat for 500 calories.

-Similar to the scones we looked at, not all baked good are created equally.
+Similar to the scones we looked at, not all baked goods are created equally.

 Sure, that’s a made-up example, but it’s not farfetched.
-In this example, the opposite is true: the croissant is quite low in calories at 260, and the doughnut has a whopping 480 calories!
+In this example, the opposite is true: the croissant is quite low in calories at only 250 calories, and the doughnut has a whopping 480 calories!

-This is why I love breaking down the menu like this- not because I think we HAVE TO be conscious of calories, but it can really help us make decisions on what we want to eat based on our goals.
-Knowing the Morning Bun is 420 calories, and the Coffee Cake is 330, I’ll be more inclined to grab that coffee cake.
-It actually sounds much more delicious to me, but I would have assumed it was higher calorie had I not looked into it!
+This is why I love breaking down the menu like this; not because I think we HAVE TO be conscious of calories, but because it can really help us make decisions on what we want to eat based on our goals.
+Of course, if you’re enjoying baked goods, calories may not be a huge concern for you, but it’s always worthwhile to be informed.

 If you’re getting work done at Starbucks and need to make it through the afternoon, they’ve got lunch options for ya, too!